go-graphite/graphite-clickhouse/doc/config.md

  use-carbon-behaviour = false
  # if true, seriesByTag terms containing '!=' or '!=~' operators will not match metrics that don't have the tag at all
  dont-match-missing-tags = false
+ # if true, gch will log affected rows count by clickhouse query
+ log-query-progress = false

 [metrics]
  # graphite relay address